speed of sound in humid air calculation and the air pressure density of water density - sengpielaudio Checker

 The speed of sound is called Mach 1

-or a missile, when it is travelling at the speed of sound or at multiples of it.
+Mach is commonly used to represent an object's speed, such as an aircraft or a missile, when it is travelling at the speed of sound or at multiples of it.

-Mach Number below 1 means the flow velocity is lower than the speed of sound - and the speed is subsonic.
+Mach number below 1 means the flow velocity is lower than the speed of sound - and the speed is subsonic.

-Mach Number above 1 means the flow velocity is higher than the speed of sound - and the speed is supersonic.
+Mach number above 1 means the flow velocity is higher than the speed of sound - and the speed is supersonic.

 Air Density Calculations